pudly/schmopera-hugo/content/articles/roland-wood-delivers-terribly-good-scarpia-in-cocs-tosca.md

 I want to send a personal note to the director, Mr. Curran: Thank you so much for your treatment of Act I - that is how one ends an act!
 True theatre.
 Bravo!

-And Bravi tutti!
+And _bravi tutti_!
 The show runs until May 27, and you can [get tickets here](https://www.coc.ca/productions/23501).
-Trust me, if you want to see a true _oepra_ opera, go see COC's _Tosca_ before it closes.
+Trust me, if you want to see a true _opera_ opera, go see COC's _Tosca_ before it closes.